ovace/art/how-to-learn.md

 Do *not* download material illegally via methods like:

-- torrent
+- Torrent
 - upload sites.
-Most of those have links coming from irresponsible blogs
+Most of those have links coming from irresponsible blogs.

 since this bankrupts publishing companies, and inhibits the creation of new books.

-##Use the sources
+## Use the sources

 First look quickly at all of the sources one by one to find which one seems more interesting, only then go for it.